Skrauz/Skrauz/README.md

-### Hi there 👋
+## Hi there 👋

-# I'm Sebastian, nice to meet you
+## I'm Sebastian, nice to meet you

-Love for art and tech has brought me to front-end development.
-My goal is to become a professional you can always count on.
+Every day i strive to be a professional developer you can always count on

 ## 💎 Portfolio: https://skrauz.github.io/